Kiwi-PUJ/DataLabelling/README.md

 ---
 ### ***Install Image Labelling App***

-For the installation it is necessary to clone the current repository in a local repository.
+For the installation is necessary to clone the current repository in a local repository.
 If you don't have GitHub installed yet, you should.
 If you are on Linux you can run the following command:

 	sudo apt-get install git